Landlords and agents payment information

 - in rent arrears of eight weeks or more (the 8 week arrears period takes into account an advance payment, if this is part of the tenancy agreement)

 The council's Vulnerability Policy and Procedure tells you how we make a decision to pay the landlord where someone is vulnerable.
-You will need to complete a Direct Payments Application Form, and give us supporting evidence about your needs so we can decide whether to pay the landlord.
+You will need to complete a Local Housing Allowance direct payments form [PDF 139KB], and give us supporting evidence about your needs so we can decide whether to pay the landlord.

 If the tenant is in arrears we need evidence of the amount to pay the landlord.
 Please send us a completed copy of the arrears form found here.